River Thames: Course

 Beyond central London, the river passes Bermondsey, Wapping, Shadwell, Limehouse, Rotherhithe, Millwall, Deptford, Greenwich, Cubitt Town, Blackwall, New Charlton and Silvertown, before flowing through the Thames Barrier, which protects central London from flooding by storm surges.
 Below the barrier, the river passes Woolwich, Thamesmead, Dagenham, Erith, Purfleet, Dartford, West Thurrock, Northfleet, Tilbury and Gravesend before entering the Thames Estuary near Southend-on-Sea.

 Sea level

 The sea level in the Thames estuary is rising and the rate of rise is increasing.

-Sediment cores up to 10 m deep collected by the British Geological Survey from the banks of the tidal River Thames contain geochemical information and fossils which provide a 10,000-year record of sea-level change.
-Combined, this and other studies suggest that the Thames sea-level has risen more than 30 m during the Holocene at a rate of around 5–6 mm per year from 10,000 to 6,000 years ago.
-The rise of sea level dramatically reduced when the ice melt nearly concluded over the past 4,000 years.
-Since the beginning of the 20th century, rates of sea level rise range from 1.22 mm per year to 2.14 mm per year.
+Sediment cores up to 10 metres deep collected by the British Geological Survey from the banks of the tidal River Thames contain geochemical information and fossils which provide a 10,000-year record of sea-level change.
+Combined, this and other studies suggest that the Thames sea-level has risen more than 30 metres during the Holocene at a rate of around 5–6 mm (1/5 to 1/4 inch) per year from 10,000 to 6,000 years ago.
+The rise in sea level dramatically reduced at around the completion of the ice melt over the past 4,000 years.
+Since the beginning of the 20th century, rates of sea level rise have ranged from 1.22 mm (0.048 inch) per year to 2.14 mm (0.084 inch) per year.